viktorchernev/DescribeCompiler/README.md

 - You can reach me on Viber as well: +359-885-18-05-86

 ## Releases
-I am excited to present the Describe Markup Language Transpiler v1.0.
+We are excited to present the Describe Markup Language Transpiler v1.0.
-A word of caution - The transpiler is in beta, and some bugs on edge cases are to be expected - so maybe don't use the tool for mission-critical jobs and then get discouraged or angry should you encounter a bug.

 * [1.0-beta](https://github.com/viktorchernev/DescribeCompiler/releases/tag/1.0-beta) (ANTLR4, Describe v1.1)
 * [0.9.3](https://github.com/viktorchernev/DescribeCompiler/releases/tag/0.9.3) (Support for Describe Language v1.0 - Official)